Artificial intelligence (AI) is at the core of the digital transformation that is set to redefine the financial services industry.

 Other than that, greater automation is what institutions are looking out for as they seek better regulatory compliance as well as developing a competitive edge over business rivals.
 Now we see more and more fintech leaders invest in automation products set to transform operations and functions as we know them.

-Several technologies in AI, RPA and machine learning (ML) are all deployment-ready.
+Several technologies in AI, RPA, and machine learning (ML) are all deployment-ready.
 However, what is not so easy is how to identify where to start or what services to automate.
-Large banks and leading fintech firms may have an edge, but for the small institution, the first in line for automation should be any repetitive processes that can be handled without direct human labor.
+Large banks and leading fintech firms may have an edge, but for small institutions, the first in line for automation should be any repetitive processes that can be handled without direct human labor.

 1. Anti-money-laundering analysis